diamondzxd/devops-challenge/README.md

 (adding --rm flag deletes the container on exit)

-Head to https://localhost:8080 to test the service
+Open https://localhost:8080 to test the service

 ## Building and Publishing the container to Public ECR